LedgeDash/unum/docs/cli.md

 By default, the CLI looks for a `unum-template.yaml` file in the current directory.
 Users can specify `--unum-template <PATH_TO_FILE>` to overwrite the default behavior.

-Users can specify the workflow type and where the workflow definition is in the Unum template (See `WORKFLOW_TYPE` and `WORKFLOW_DEFINITION` in the [Unum Template Documentation]()).
+Users can specify the workflow type and where the workflow definition is in the Unum template (See `WorkflowType` and `WorkflowDefinition` in the [Unum Template Documentation]()).

-Users must either set `WORKFLOW_TYPE` in the Unum template or  pass in `--workflow-type <VALUE>`.
+Users must either set `WorkflowType` in the Unum template or  pass in `--workflow-type <VALUE>`.

-Users can specify where the workflow definition is via `WORKFLOW_DEFINITION` in the Unum template.
-Passing in `--workflow-definition <PATH_TO_FILE>` takes precedence over the value of `WORKFLOW_DEFINITION`.
-If no value is specified via `WORKFLOW_DEFINITION` or `--workflow-definition`, CLI defaults to `unum-step-functions.json` if the workflow type is "step-functions".
+Users can specify where the workflow definition is via `WorkflowDefinition` in the Unum template.
+Passing in `--workflow-definition <PATH_TO_FILE>` takes precedence over the value of `WorkflowDefinition`.
+If no value is specified via `WorkflowDefinition` or `--workflow-definition`, CLI defaults to `unum-step-functions.json` if the workflow type is "step-functions".

 The Unum template contains the names and filesystem locations of all the functions in the application.
 The CLI checks whether the names match what's in the workflow definition and uses those names to know which function is which step of the workflow.